19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (a) that the limited liability partnership, if still existing, would be legally or equitably bound to carry out, complete or give effect to some dealing, transaction or matter; and

-(b) that in order to carry out, complete or give effect thereto some purely administrative act, not discretionary, should have been done by or on behalf of the limited liability partnership, or should be done by or on behalf of the limited liability partnership, if still existing,
+(b) that in order to carry out, complete or give effect thereto, some purely administrative act, not discretionary, should have been done by or on behalf of the limited liability partnership, or should be done by or on behalf of the limited liability partnership, if still existing,

 the Official Receiver may, as representing the limited liability partnership or its liquidator under this paragraph, do or cause to be done any such act.